 Cypriot betting sites are making a comeback due to recent changes in the law.
 Cyprus once served as an online gambling hub that licensed international betting sites, but did away with all that with anti-gambling legislation passed in 2012.
 The country stopped issuing licenses for a period, but that has changed since the passage of new laws that came into effect in 2016.

 During a one-month period in late 2016, Cyprus held a licensing period during which international betting sites were able to apply for licenses.
-The National Betting Authority ultimately awarded only a few licenses.
-Of those, the best betting sites in Cyprus are:
+The National Betting Authority ultimately awarded only a few licenses to date.
+Most international betting sites have not yet applied for a license in Cyprus.

 Where to Bet Online in Cyprus